 Social Studies Textbook:

-The textbook used in Social Studies classrooms is Holt McDougal’s United States History.
-Students may check out a hard copy of the textbook from the Sossaman Media Center.
+Holt McDougal’s United States History.
+ALL textbooks are kept in class.
+Students may also check out a hard copy of the textbook from the Sossaman Media Center.

-Student grades will be based on 80% assessments and 20% class work and at home practice assignments.
+- Student grades will be based on 80% assessments and 20% assignments (remote & in-person class).
 The 80% assessments include: 60% Social Studies Assessments, 10% HUSD Semester DBQ Final Assessment and 10% HUSD Semester Multiple-Choice Final Assessment.

 Online Grade Book:

-The Higley Unified School District uses an online grading system.
-Parents and students can gain 24-hour access to grades using ParentVue and StudentVue.
-If you are new to the Higley Unified School District you will need to contact the front office to gain access to the online grading system.
-Additionally, Smartphone users can download the ParentVue app in order to monitor student grades.
-In monitoring student grades, you may see comment codes and/or comments in addition to the grade for each assessment, assignment or project.
+- The Higley Unified School District uses an online grading system.
+Parents and students can gain 24-hour access to grades using Higley App, ParentVue, and StudentVue.
+Smartphone users can download the Higley App in order to monitor student grades.
+Please contact the front office for access codes (ParentVue/StudentVue Apps required).

-Sossaman Middle School encourages students to retake assessments on which they performed below their desired level of mastery.
-In order to be eligible to schedule a retake time with a teacher a student must complete the following tasks:
+Sossaman Middle School and I encourage students to retake assessments where students feel they have performed below their desired level of mastery.

-- ALL retakes/redo’s need to be completed in a 2-week window from the date that the assessment was originally given.
+- ALL retakes/redo’s need to be completed in a 1-week window from the date that the assessment was originally given.

-- ALL retakes/redo’s will be in written short answer, or essay format (different version than original).
+- ALL retakes/redo’s will be a different version than original.

 - If a student should choose to retake/redo, they will need to fill out the SMS retake form, have teacher specify the mastery activity, have parents sign off and return to teacher.